 Pamela R. Davis, a partner in the San Francisco office, is a member of the Litigation Group.
 Ms. Davis has extensive experience in all facets of the FCPA and global investigations.
 She has conducted numerous investigations for multinational organizations throughout the world.
-She is currently leading investigative teams throughout Asia, South America, South Africa and North America that require the use of Orrick's global resources in China, Hong Kong, the United Kingdom and the United States.
+She is currently leading investigative teams throughout Asia, South America, South Africa and North America that require the use of Orrick’s global resources in China, Hong Kong, the United Kingdom and the United States.
 Ms. Davis has been selected two times by the SEC and DOJ as an FCPA Monitor.
-She recently served as legal counsel to the FCPA Monitor for a medical device company and is currently selected as the FCPA Monitor to a banking technology company.
+She recently served as the FCPA Monitor for a medical device company and is currently serving as the FCPA Monitor to a banking technology company.

 In addition to her investigative practice, she conducts global reviews of existing compliance plans, FCPA Policies and Global Codes of Ethics, as well as due diligence associated with M&A work.
 She assists clients in revising existing FCPA and Global Codes of Ethics to fit today’s heightened focus on anticorruption legislation.
 In addition to her significant work on FCPA related and global investigation matters, she also continues to represent companies and individuals in connection with a variety of other matters, including, health care fraud, antitrust offenses, securities fraud, trade secrets theft allegations, securities and export violations, mail and wire fraud, and environmental cases.
 Additionally, when a matter cannot, or should not be settled, she has substantial trial and courtroom experience in broad-based U.S. state and federal criminal matters, and related civil litigation, including more than 50 jury and court trials.
 The following is a sample of her experience.